jgclark/NotePlan-tools/README.md

 - `TAGS_TO_REMOVE`: list of tags to remove.
 Default ["#waiting","#high"]
 - `DATE_TIME_LOG_FORMAT`: date string format to use in logs
 - `DATE_TIME_APPLESCRIPT_FORMAT`: date string format to use in AppleScript for event creation -- depends on various locale settings
+- `CALENDAR_APP_TO_USE`: name of Calendar app to use in create_event AppleScript.
+Default is 'Calendar'.
+Can ignore if not using this for event creation.
-- `DATE_TIME_LOG_FORMAT`: name of Calendar to create any new events in
+- `CALENDAR_NAME_TO_USE`: name of Calendar to create any new events in.
+Can ignore if not using this for event creation.
 - for completeness, `NP_BASE_DIR` automatically works out where NotePlan data files are located.
 (If there are multiple isntallations it selects using the priority CloudKit > iCloudDrive > DropBox.)
 <!-- - `DATE_OFFSET_FORMAT`: date string format to use in date offset patterns -->
 1. Then run `ruby npTools.rb [-options]`

-The first time you attempt to `#createevent`, macOS (at least Catalina and Big Sur) will ask for permission to update your Calendar).
+The first time you attempt to `#create_event`, macOS (at least Catalina and Big Sur) will probably ask for permission to update your Calendar.

 ### Automatic running
 If you wish to run this automatically in the background on macOS, you can do this using the built-in `launchctl` system.
 Here's the configuration file `jgc.npTools.plist` that I use to automatically run `npTools.rb` several times a day: